 Cement manufacturing requires high levels of heat.
 Of the total emissions in the cement manufacturing industry, 42 percent is attributable to a heavy reliance on energy from coal and petroleum coke combustion.
 Approximately 58 percent of total CO2 emissions from cement manufacturing is related to the calcination process and is not associated with energy use.
 Therefore, upgrading to energy-efficient technologies or fuel switching alone cannot reduce GHG emissions from cement manufacturing.
-Process improvements through CCUS technologies and innovative chemistry will be important to achieving near-zero GHG emissions in implement local policies and ordinances that encourage cement production.
-The DOE estimates that the cement or require energy-efficient practices and the adoption of industry's adoption of CCUS will achieve approximately clean energy technologies.
-65 percent of the total GHG emissions reduction needed Municipal governments can offer financial incentives, to get to net zero in 2050 (DOE 2022).
+Process improvements through CCUS technologies and innovative chemistry will be important to achieving near-zero GHG emissions in cement production.
+The DOE estimates that the cement industry's adoption of CCUS will achieve approximately

-such as tax credits, rebates, and low-interest loans, to Reduction of GHG emissions in the industrial sector will businesses that invest in energy-efficient equipment and electrification projects.
-They can also create publicdirectly result in reduction of other criteria and hazardous air pollutant emissions, including ozone and particulate private partnerships to facilitate the development matter, less than or equal to PM2.5 emissions. of sustainable infrastructure and provide technical assistance to industries looking to reduce their GHG emissions.
-By using these tools, municipal governments in NWA can play a pivotal role in driving the transition to Municipal governments in NWA have several avenues to a more sustainable and energy-efficient industrial sector.
+Municipal governments can offer financial incentives, such as tax credits, rebates, and low-interest loans, to businesses that invest in energy-efficient equipment and electrification projects.
+They can also create publicprivate partnerships to facilitate the development of sustainable infrastructure and provide technical assistance to industries looking to reduce their GHG emissions.
+By using these tools, municipal governments in NWA can play a pivotal role in driving the transition to a more sustainable and energy-efficient industrial sector.